roberts1000/rspec_n/README.md

 Run the automated test suite with:

-    $ rake spec
+    $ rspec

 ### Start a Console

-Choose one of the following to start a conole with the gem loaded:
+Choose one of the following to start a console with the gem loaded:

 ```bash
 $ bin/console  # for Pry